yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_clickhouse_cluster.html.markdown

 * `count_distinct_implementation` - Specifies which of the uniq* functions should be used to perform the COUNT(DISTINCT …) construction.
 * `input_format_values_interpret_expressions` - Enables or disables the full SQL parser if the fast stream parser can’t parse the data.
 * `input_format_defaults_for_omitted_fields` - When performing INSERT queries, replace omitted input column values with default values of the respective columns.
+* `input_format_null_as_default` - Enables or disables the initialization of NULL fields with default values, if data type of these fields is not nullable.
+* `input_format_with_names_use_header` - Enables or disables checking the column order when inserting data.
 * `output_format_json_quote_64bit_integers` - If the value is true, integers appear in quotes when using JSON* Int64 and UInt64 formats (for compatibility with most JavaScript implementations); otherwise, integers are output without the quotes.
 * `output_format_json_quote_denormals` - Enables +nan, -nan, +inf, -inf outputs in JSON output format.
 * `low_cardinality_allow_in_native_format` - Allows or restricts using the LowCardinality data type with the Native format.